Improvement of graviton mass constraints using GRAVITY's detection of Schwarzschild precession in the orbit of S2 star around the Galactic Center: Introduction

 Massive gravity theories are the theories beyond Einstein's gravity theory with massless graviton, and some cosmologists have proposed the idea of a massive graviton to modify general relativity.
 In these theories graviton has some small, nonzero mass $m_g$ because gravity is propagated by a massive field.
 The first version of a massive gravity theory was proposed by Fierz and Pauli \cite{fier39}, however, later pathologies were found in this approach, for instance, Boulware and Deser found ghosts in this approach \cite{boul72} and a massive gravity theory was not very attractive for a while.
 However, later a way to create a massive gravity theory without ghosts was proposed \cite{rham11,rham14,rham17}.

 Currently, a theory of massive gravity is treated as a reasonable alternative for general relativity (GR) and in the first publication on the discoveries of gravitational waves and binary black holes, the LIGO and Virgo collaborations considered a theory of massive gravity as a suitable approach and the authors reported their estimate for graviton mass $m_g < 1.2\times 10^{-22}~$eV from analysis of the first gravitational wave detection \cite{LIGO_16}.
 Analyzing observational data of gravitational waves from three observational runs LIGO -- Virgo -- KAGRA collaborations significantly improved this constraint up to $m_g < 1.27\times 10^{-23}~$eV \cite{LIGO_21}.
 Different experimental limits on the mass of graviton are given in \cite{zyla20} and references therein.
-Massive gravity theories belong to a class of Yukawa gravity theories.
+In a review by de Rham \cite{rham14} the discussion of different theories, such as massive gravity models from extra dimensions, ghost-free massive gravity, as well as Lorentz-violating and non-local massive gravity theory, is provided.
+In paper \cite{miao19} the authors constrained a graviton mass in a dynamic regime with binary pulsars.
+Some massive gravity theories belong to a class of Yukawa gravity models.
+In these theories, bounds on the graviton come from the exponential decay in the Yukawa potential which switches gravity off at the graviton's Compton wavelength \cite{rham14}.
 Current state-of-art of Yukawa-like potentials are given in Table 1 of Ref. \cite{capo21}.
 The authors reported various Extended Theories of Gravity where Yukawa-like corrections in the post-Newtonian limit are the general feature.

 The main characteristic of Yukawa-like potentials are a presence of decreasing exponential terms \cite{sand84,talm88,sere06,card11,iori07,iori08}.
 The Yukawa-like modification of the Newtonian gravitational potential is given by: